xwg111/ACHE-Net/README.md

 # ACHENet

 In the field of medical image segmentation, improving model performance with moderate model parameter becomes an urgent and challenge task.
-To address this problem, a novel model called ECHF-Seg is proposed in this study, which focuses on the effective convolution and high-frequency enhancement scheme.
+To address this problem, a novel model called ACHE-Net is proposed in this study, which focuses on the effective convolution and high-frequency enhancement scheme.
 Two corresponding solutions are Adaptive Decomposed Convolution (ADConv) and Dynamic High-frequency Feature enhancement module (DHF), respectively.
-Specifically, ADConv achieves a balance between the receptive field and computational overhead by establishing a dynamic mapping between the size of the convolution kernel and the number of channels.
-In the DHF module, a dynamical Discrete Wavelet Transform (DWT) is included for extracting high-frequency component.
-In particular, the decomposition level of DWT can be adjusted according to the resolution of the input feature maps.
-The effectiveness of the proposed ECHF-Seg model is validated through five datasets, which are Glas, BUSI, Kvasir, CVC-ClinicDB, and ISIC 2018.
-Experimental results show that the proposed ECHF-Seg model can greatly outperform other popular models with moderate model parameter.
+Specifically, ADConv achieves a balance between the model performance and computational overhead by establishing mapping between the size of the convolution kernel and the number of feature channels.
+In the DHF module, a dynamical Discrete Wavelet Transform (DWT) is included for enhancing high-frequency component.
+In particular, the decomposition level of DWT can be adjusted according to the resolution of the input features.
+The effectiveness of the proposed ACHE-Net is validated through five datasets, which are Glas, BUSI, Kvasir, CVC-ClinicDB, and ISIC 2018.
+Experimental results show that the proposed ACHE-Net can greatly outperform other popular models with less model parameter.

 ## Experiment